Theresa H. Arriola, Chair

-Tracy M. Guerrero, Vice Chair
+Tracy M. Guerrero, Secretary/Treasurer & Program Committee Chair

-Dr. Lawrence Fejeran Camacho was elected to the board on February 1, 2020.
+Dr. Lawrence Fejeran Camacho was elected to the Board on February 1, 2020.
 He is a retired U.S. Army Lieutenant Colonel with over 21 years of active duty service.
 He is the dean of Enrollment Management and Student Success and dean of Students at the University of Guam and is also the Executive Director for UOG AmeriCorps Volunteer Center; a member of Advisory Team for Project Tulaika (Guam Behavioral Health Transitions Grant); chair of the Stakeholders Sub-committee for the Guam One-Stop Data Village Governance and Advisory Council; and board member for WestCare Pacific Islands.
 In addition, he is an Ambassador for the National Service-to-School program serving military members transition to higher education.
 He earned his Doctor of Education degree from Drexel University; Master of Arts degree in Higher Education Administration from the University of Louisville; Master of Arts degree in Leadership & Liberal Studies from Duquesne University; and Master of Military Arts and Science degree from the U.S. Army Command & General Staff College.
 He received his Bachelor of Science degree in Public Administration from the University of Guam.
 His military education includes: Ordnance Officer Basic Course; Combined Logistics Officer Advance Course; Combined Arms Services Staff School; U.S. Army Command & General Staff College; Support Operations Officer Course; and the Defense Institute for Security Assistance Management.

 Ni Deleon Guerrero